 - Tracking business expenses

 - Ongoing tracking of accounts payable and accounts receivable

 - Managing financial reporting for a set period of time

-- Producing customer invoices
+- Producing and sending customer invoices

 - Tracking incoming payments

 - Using double-entry accounting to ensure compliance and accuracy

 Professional bookkeepers and accounting professionals are available to manage, track, and report on financial activities.
 For a small business, this can be a great way to get the benefits of having a dedicated bookkeeper and accountant without the need to build out your own accounting and bookkeeping department.

 When hiring external team members, keep in mind that some of the responsibility still falls to you as the proprietor.
 For instance, if you own a service-based business, a bookkeeper may still ask you to provide access to an online accounting system, pass along receipts, provide details for customer billing, or grant approval for vendor payments.

 How to Start Bookkeeping in a Small Business